MirelaElla/CatWatcher/README.md

 - **labelling/Labelling2.py**: Psychopy script for labelling images.
 This script was originally run in a different (deprecated) [repository](https://github.com/MirelaElla/CatDetector/tree/master/CatMouth)

 ## Todos
-- [ ] Add libraries to requirements.txt file
+- [x] Add libraries to requirements.txt file (done but maybe still incomplete)
 - [x] Train Cat classification model (HRS)
 - [x] Implement Cat classification model
 - [x] Move labeling procedure from deprecated CatDetector repo to CatWatcher repo
-- [ ] Train Simba Prey model
+- [x] Train Simba Prey model (done but can be improved)
 - [ ] Implement Simba Prey model
 - [ ] Collect more data for prey images of Hali and Rex *(cuz they're no saints either)*
 - [ ] Create a generalized prey detection model
     - [ ] Converting images to grayscale could be useful, as it allows us to use more diverse images.

 ### Improvements for Cat Approach Model
-- [ ] Avoid resizing images to squares to prevent distortions
+- [x] Avoid resizing images to squares to prevent distortions --> nah it is easier to handle quadratic images
-- [ ] Investigate keeping original camera frame proportions
+- [x] Investigate keeping original camera frame proportions --> images are too big, model size gets too big for Raspberry Pi 3

 ### Improvements for Cat Classification Model
-- [ ] Correct width/height mix-up to prevent distortions
+- [x] Correct width/height mix-up to prevent distortions --> made it quadratic
 - [ ] Address imbalanced dataset (Rex is underrepresented)
 - [ ] Handle other animals (foreign cat, dog, fox, "Marder") - see examples/other